A short history of the HFS

 A server hardware refresh in 2010 also saw an architectural change as the AIX servers were now virtualised on the IBM POWER servers bringing various benefits.

-Also that year an additional Spectrum Protect server was set up to trial allowing backup/restore over the University VPN service.
+Also that year an additional Storage Protect server was set up to trial allowing backup/restore over the University VPN service.
 That was successful leading to the extension to all desktop backup servers in 2014 and the withdrawal of the original trial server two years later.

 In 2011 The Hierarchical File Server service was retired as usage had dwindled and the long-term archive service provided a better fit for the typical client-use case.